 Atmos would either appeal the denial to the Railroad Commission or initiate imposition of GRIP rates or both.
 Rates for residents of that City would be higher than rates of other ACSC member residents.
 Rate case expenses (both the City and Company) associated with litigation at the Railroad Commission would likely be surcharged back to the City that denied the increase.

-If you have other questions please contact me at (512) 322-5875 and/or gmg@lglawfirm.com, or Georgia Crump at (512) 322-5832 and/or gcrump@lglawfirm.com.
+If you have other questions please contact Thomas Brocato at (512) 322-5857 and/or tbrocato@lglawfirm.com (512) 322-5832.